artsy/artsy.github.io/_posts/2016-04-14-net-working-with-paw.markdown

 ![Environments for Eidolon](/images/2016-04-14-Paw/eidolon-env.png)

 The environment tooling made it easy to change the routes, users and settings easily, but were also the thing keeping us from being able to share the files in source.
-Because of this, we stopped using Paw to keep track of our routes as it wasn't updated, and we had to ad-hoc share the file over chat.
+Because of this, we stopped using Paw to keep track of our routes as we had to ad-hoc share the file over chat.

 ### A Second Shot

-I started work on a [large project](https://github.com/artsy/energy/pull/189) that I knew would involve using new networking APIs, so I took the time to look for ways to understand what I was working with.
-I came back to Paw, and discovered they had a [new feature](https://blog.luckymarmot.com/posts/paw-23-keep-it-secret-keep-it-safe/): Keychain integration.
+This week, roughly a year and a half later, I started work on a [large project](https://github.com/artsy/energy/pull/189) that I knew would involve using new networking APIs.
+So I took the time to look for ways to interpret what I was going to be working with.
+After exploring some alternatives, I came back to Paw, and discovered they had a [new feature](https://blog.luckymarmot.com/posts/paw-23-keep-it-secret-keep-it-safe/): Keychain integration.
+This stopped my search.

-On our iOS projects, as they are all open source, we use [CocoaPods-Keys](https://github.com/orta/cocoapods-keys) to ensure that our development configuration secrets are kept safe and outside of the project's source code.
+In our iOS projects, as they are all open source, we use [CocoaPods-Keys](https://github.com/orta/cocoapods-keys) to ensure that our development configuration secrets are kept safe and outside of the project's source code.
 It stores the per-project keys inside a developer's Keychain.
-This means they can be accessed from inside the iOS app, but also from the [developer's computer](/images/2016-04-14-Paw/keychain.png) in a determinate location.
+This means they can be accessed from inside the iOS app, but also from the [developer's computer](/images/2016-04-14-Paw/keychain.png) via a determinate location in the Keychain app.

 ```
 ~/d/i/a/energy (master) ⏛  bundle exec pod keys